 The most common phrase put on pisanice is "Sretan Uskrs" or "Happy Easter."
 Other decorations are doves, crosses, flowers and wishes for health and happiness.

 Simply colored and undecorated hard-cooked eggs remain on the dinner table all day for family and guests to enjoy before the main meal is served, and also to be used in a game known as kockanje or tucanje in which opponents knock their eggs into each other to see whose egg comes out the winner (meaning unbroken).

 The more elaborately decorated pisanice are exchanged with friends and family.
 Years ago, it was common for young men to give the girl they admired a pisanica.

 The faithful attend a late night Mass at which the foods in their baskets are blessed and eaten for breakfast on Easter morning.
-Traditional Easter breakfast foods are ham (which is sometimes baked inside a bread) or roast lamb, along with raw radishes, spring onions and horseradish (hren).
+Traditional Easter breakfast foods are ham (which is sometimes baked in a bread) or roast lamb, along with raw radishes, spring onions, and horseradish (hren).
 In addition, many of the other foods that were forbidden during Lent are part of the Easter table.